TheZambi/laig/TP2/README.md

 - Makes use of animation.
 - Error checking during animation parsing.
 - Can create text sprites and custom animation sprites.
-- Creating varius nurbs (plane, patch and barrel)
+- Creating various nurbs (plane, patch and barrel)

 - Scene